 east of edinburgh (May 2014 — August 2014)

-Perhaps my ultimate adventure in simplicity, I will find an uninhabited island, and I will row to it, and I will live on it for thirty days, maybe learning a thing or two in the process.
+Perhaps my ultimate adventure in simplicity, I will find an uninhabited, undeveloped, and unnamed island, and I will row to it, and I will live on it for thirty days, maybe learning a thing or two in the process.
 More to come.

 Retirement's a funny thing: You work until you're 67, only to secure 132 months of actual freedom in life before you die, on average, at 78.
 I'd prefer to (a) not put all my eggs in the I'm-definitely-going-to-survive-the-next-forty-years basket and (b) allocate my 132 months of actual freedom more evenly throughout life, when I'm healthy and able to use them to the fullest.
 So for the next forty years, I'm setting aside three solid months per year for, well, fun and relaxation and adventure.

 El Camino de Santiago de Compostela is an ancient pilgrimage trail to the city of Santiago in northwest Spain, traveled to by millions for more than a millennium.
 I'll be picking up the trail in southwest France and hiking through the Spanish countryside for the better part of two months, traveling over five-hundred miles by (bare)foot before reaching the Atlantic Ocean.
 Setting this on the back burner for the moment.